K-PaaS/application-platform-guide-eng/install/application_platform/paasta_ap.md

 </tr>
 <tr>
 <td>operations/use-haproxy-public-network-vsphere.yml</td>
-<td>HAProxy Public Network 설정 <br>
+<td>HAProxy Public Network Setting <br>
-    - vsphere에서 사용하며, IaaS에서 제공하는 LB를 사용하여 PaaS-TA AP 설치 시, Operation 파일을 제거하고 설치한다.
+    - When installing PaaS-TA AP using IaaS-provided LB, which is used by vsphere, the operation file is removed and installed.
 </td>
 <td>Requires: use-haproxy.yml <br>
     Requires Value :  <br>